kchu100/Cpp/README.md

   Examples: mutable, auto, static, extern, register

 ***'this' pointer:***
-  Is a constant pointer and holds the memory address of the current object.
+  Is a constant pointer that holds the memory address of the current object.
 It passes as a hidden argument to all the nonstatic member function calls.
 It is available as a local variable within the body of all nonstatic functions.

   ***Virtual Functions:***